Precastwig/BoardAnalyzer/README.md

 # (Climbing) Board analyzer
 When resetting my climbing wall, I found that I often wanted something to tell me where to put a jug so I get a nice even spread.
 So I've made this.

-This tool aims to help one analyze any particular climbing board set, provide suggestions on new hold positions/direction/type, produce heatmaps of various types.
+This tool aims to help one analyze any particular climbing board set, provide suggestions on new hold positions/direction/type, and highlight areas of interest.

 ## How to "install"
 1. Make sure you have at least java version 17 installed (https://www.oracle.com/uk/java/technologies/downloads/)